naddison36/tx2uml/README.md

 All the contract calls are sourced from [Alethio](https://aleth.io/).
 Specifically, the [Contract Messages API](https://docs.aleth.io/api#tag/Contracts/paths/~1contracts~1{address}~1contractMessages/get) which as already done the hard work of parsing the transaction trace to extract the contract call details.

 The Alethio API is free for volumes less than 10,000 calls a month.
 After that you'll need an API key from https://developers.aleth.io/.
 In order to trace large transactions, over a dozen Alethio calls can be made for one transaction as contract messages are limited to 100 messages per API call.

-## Etherscan

-The contract names are sourced from the verified contracts on [Etherscan](https://etherscan.io/), Specifically, the [get source code](https://etherscan.io/apis#contracts) API which includes the contract name if the contract has already been verified.

 ## PlantUML